nithinkjoy-tech/My-notes/README.md

 tricking or capturing means event is propogating down the DOM tree (parent to child).

 ## JS
-Higher order function are functions which takes function as parameters.
+Higher order function are functions which takes function as parameters or returns a function.
 Ex: filter, map, reduce etc.